pimsmath/onlinecourses2020/content/home/currentcourses.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

 title = "Current Courses"
-subtitle = "The courses in this section are currently running and may not be accepting registrations.
+subtitle = "The courses in this section are currently open for registration.
 Expand each item to see the course details."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.